sweetpotatopress/astro/README.md

 - ncurses

-works on all linux/bsd systems, if not, tell me!
+works on all linux/bsd systems. if not, tell me!
 not interested in other OS at this time.